 Vehicle Maintenance

 41. Basic Car Maintenance.
-As soon as teenagers get their driver’s license, use this as an opportunity to show them how change a tire, fill the car with gas, change the oil, jumpstart a car with jumper cables.
+As soon as teenagers get their driver’s license, show them how to change a tire, fill the car with gas, change the oil, and jumpstart a car with jumper cables.

 42. Keep a Car Clean.
 If they are using the car, they can help keep it clean by vacuuming it out, emptying any trash, and hand washing it or taking it to a car wash.